The Modern Transit Society, Inc. (MTS) was founded in

 Francisco-Oakland Bay Bridge

-for future train service -- the lower deck that had electric trains until 1958 -- even after the new bridge is built.
+for future train service even after the new bridge is built.
+The lower deck that had electric trains until 1958.

 - eliminate the forcing of pedestrians to walk in the